tareqHa/Assignment/README.md

 Junit framework was used to write unit tests, it uses HSQLDB in-memory database and test each htttp verb and their functionality.

-We can run mvn test to run the tests.
+We can run "mvn test" to run the tests.

 Navigate to target folder and run the project: